byu-cce270/content/docs/unit3/04_pandas_part2/pandas2_hw.md

 [Productivity Data - Pandas Part 2](https://github.com/user-attachments/files/17743998/productivity-part2pandas.1.xlsx)

 3. In the first code block, import the necessary modules.
-4. Load the excel file into the notebook.
+4. Load the Excel file into the notebook.
 Hint: this is just like we did in class.
-5. Load the data from the equipment and productivity sheets in the excel file into seperate dataframes.
+5. Load the data from the equipment and productivity sheets in the Excel file into separate dataframes.
 6. Standardize the column names by making them lowercase and removing any extra spaces.
 7. Remove any duplicate rows using .drop_duplicates().
 8. Display the data to make sure everything is correct.